Cliveo/Cliveo.github.io/_posts/2024-10-14-set-up-managed-identity-for-power-platform-plugins.markdown

 ![here](/assets/managed-identity-plugin/9.png)

 # Step 7: Create the managed identity record in dataverse
-To do this the documentation is actually quite good:
+To do this the documentation is actually quite good.

 To provision managed identity record in Dataverse, complete the following steps.

-Make a `POST` call using Insomia or any other tool of your choice.
+Make an `HTTP` call using Insomia or any other tool of your choice.
 You can use a URL with payload in the following format.
 ```
 POST
 https://<orgURL>/api/data/v9.0/managedidentities